paradime/paradime.github.io/_posts/2016-8-12-Teachable-Moments-in-Software-Pairing.md

 This took a while as well.
 We had to break it down.
 What is calling scope in the middle of this line actually doing?
-Well it's just calling a method called `scope` where we pass in 2 arguments, a symbol, and a lambda.
+Well it's just calling a method called `scope` where we pass in 2 arguments, a symbol, and a block.
 So the method declaration became easy.
 ```ruby
 def scope(method_name, method_call)